moksh-m9u/Market-ov/theory/Marketing_analysis.md

     - "Attribution modeling is a way to understand and analyze the various marketing  channels or touchpoints that contribute to a desired action, such as a product sale, sign-up, or any other conversion.
 It helps determine which marketing efforts or channels impact the customer’s decision-making process most."

+    - Click through rate
+    - recommendation on the basis of time spent on a particular end point
+    - best place to put marketting and promotional adds on your website and the click through rate and churn rate

 ---
 ## But how am i gonna make this shit work?